-(b) Form 824, "Surety Bond" must be used for all surety bonds;
+(bC) Form 824, "Surety Bond," must be used for the surety bond; must be used for all surety bonds;

-(c) The surety bond must be issued under the legal name or assumed business name of the self-insured employer as registered with the Oregon Secretary of State;
+(eD) The surety bond must be issued under the legal name or assumed business name of the self-insured employer as registered with the Oregon Secretary of State;

-(d) Surety bonds submitted for the self-insured employer's security deposit must be continuous in form;
+(dE) Surety The surety bonds submitted for the self-insured employer's security deposit must be continuous in form;

-(e) Surety bonds may be terminated by the surety company by giving the director and the Principal written notice stating that on a date not less than thirty days after the date the notice is received by the director, such termination will be effective.
-Such termination in no way limits the liability of the Surety for subsequent defaults of the Principal's liability or obligations incurred under ORS chapter 656 before the effective date of such termination;
+(eF) The Ssurety bond must state that its may only be terminated by the surety company by giving the director and the Principal Principal written notice.
+The notice must stateing that the termination will be effective on a date not less than thirty days after the date the notice is received by the director, such termination will be effective.
+Such tTermination of a surety bond in no way limits the liability of the sSurety for subsequent defaults of the Principal's Principal's liability or obligations incurred under ORS chapter 656 before the effective date of such the termination;